RyanMcPherson7/assignments-but-automated/README.md

 5. The name of your date column is the value of `NOTION_DATE_ID` in the `.env` file

 6. The name of your multi-select (course) column is the value of `NOTION_MULTI_ID` in the `.env` file
+   > Note: if you change the names of any of these columns, you must update them in the `.env` file

 After completion, your `.env` file should look something like this:
 ```